End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Introduction

-Recent research has begun to explore the intersection of quantum algorithms and TO.
-Sato et al. \cite{sato_quantum_2023} demonstrated successful application of Variational-Quantum-Algorithms (VQAs) to solve the binary TO setting.
+Recent studies have started to investigate the integration of quantum algorithms with TO.
+Sato et al. \cite{sato_quantum_2023} successfully demonstrated the application of Variational-Quantum-Algorithms (VQAs) to solve the binary TO setting.
 The variational approach shifts the complexity of solving a combinatorial problem to a continuous problem in the parameters of quantum gates, i.e. rotation angles.
-While this approach can be tuned to provably provide the best solution of the initial combinatorial problem \cite{bravo-prieto_variational_2023}, in practice, the continuous optimization problem is often intractable due to its highly nonlinear nature.
+While this approach can be tuned to provably provide the best solution of the initial combinatorial problem \cite{bravo-prieto_variational_2023}, in practice, the continuous optimization problem is often still intractable due to its highly nonlinear nature.
 Specialized classical optimizers are being developed to tackle this problem \cite{iannelli_noisy_2024}, but an overall quantum advantage remains questionable.
-Ye and Pan \cite{ye_towards_2025} reformulate TO with multiple materials as a mixed-integer linear program solved via a Modified Dantzig-Wolfe decomposition \cite{dantzig_decomposition_1960}, where local binary sub-problems are expressed as QUBOs for quantum annealing.
-Sukulthanasorn et al. \cite{sukulthanasorn_novel_2025} propose to reduce the required number of equation systems to solve, by leveraging an updater, which is tasked to find the optimal distribution of material with as few evaluations of the system performance as possible.
+Ye and Pan \cite{ye_towards_2025} reformulated TO with multiple materials as a mixed-integer linear program solved via a Modified Dantzig-Wolfe decomposition \cite{dantzig_decomposition_1960}, where local binary sub-problems are expressed as Quadratic-Unconstrained-Binary-Optimization problems (QUBOs) for quantum annealing.
+Sukulthanasorn et al. \cite{sukulthanasorn_novel_2025} propose to reduce the number of equation systems required to solve by leveraging an updater, which is tasked to find the optimal distribution of material with as few evaluations of the system performance as possible.
 The updater is formulated as a QUBO problem, which is then solved by quantum annealing.
-Beyond quantum approaches for TO, Stein et al. \cite{stein_exponential_2023} proposed Quantum Simulation-based Optimization (QuSO), embedding numerical simulations or the corresponding system of linear equations within the Quantum Approximate Optimization Algorithm (QAOA).
-The QuSO algorithm has been demonstrated for optimizing power grids \cite{adler_scaling_2025} or automotive cooling systems \cite{holscher_quantum_2025} highlighting potential and limitations of this framework.
+Beyond quantum approaches specifically targeting TO, Stein et al. \cite{stein_exponential_2023} proposed Quantum Simulation-based Optimization (QuSO), embedding numerical simulations or the corresponding system of linear equations within the Quantum Approximate Optimization Algorithm (QAOA).
+The QuSO algorithm has been successfully applied to optimize power grids \cite{adler_scaling_2025} and automotive cooling systems \cite{holscher_quantum_2025}, highlighting the potential and limitations of this framework.
 However, the variational nature of QAOA does not allow us to give a general statement about any quantum advantage.